NeuralFlux/foodvisor-llm/README.md

 The code sets up a configurable text processing pipeline using PyTorch and Hugging Face Transformers, integrating model quantization and semantic search to evaluate model performance on a dataset with metrics like accuracy and F1 score.
 It allows for dynamic feature toggling and parameter adjustment through command-line arguments.

 * rag.py:
 The code defines a SemanticSearcher class that uses a Transformer model to generate text embeddings and perform semantic searches on a pre-embedded Wikipedia database with Faiss for efficient retrieval.
 It enhances ingredient-related queries with contextual information from Wikipedia to assist in applications like safety assessments.

 * utils.py:
-This file has an Output parser class with a constructor to define a search window in the text processing method and a method to process text and classify the text.
+This file has an Output parser class with a constructor to define a search window in the text processing method and a method to process and classify the text.

 ## Usage